debops/debops/docs/defaults-detailed.rst

   specified, the job will be executed as the ``root`` account.

 ``name``
   Optional.
-Description of a given :command:`cron` job, used as a marker by Ansible to correctly manipulate the :command:`cron` entries. if not specified, it will be generated automatically to ensure that the :command:`cron` jobs are idempotent.
+Description of a given :program:`cron` job, used as a marker by Ansible to correctly manipulate the :program:`cron` entries. if not specified, it will be generated automatically to ensure that the :program:`cron` jobs are idempotent.

-The next set of parameters define when a given :command:`cron` job should be executed, in the :program:`cron` Ansible module specification format.
+The next set of parameters define when a given :program:`cron` job should be executed, in the :program:`cron` Ansible module specification format.
 See its documentation for more details:

 ``minute``
-  Specify the minute when the job should be run, in the :command:`cron` format.
+  Specify the minute when the job should be run, in the :program:`cron` format.

 ``hour``
-  Specify the hour when the job should be run, in the :command:`cron` format.
+  Specify the hour when the job should be run, in the :program:`cron` format.

 ``day``
-  Specify the day when the job should be run, in the :command:`cron` format.
+  Specify the day when the job should be run, in the :program:`cron` format.

 ``month``
-  Specify the month when the job should be run, in the :command:`cron` format.
+  Specify the month when the job should be run, in the :program:`cron` format.

 ``weekday``
-  Specify what weekdays the job shoulbe be run, in the :command:`cron` format.
+  Specify what weekdays the job shoulbe be run, in the :program:`cron` format.

 The parameters below are used in the ``custom_files`` list as the dictionary
 keys: